Academic Staff Award

 Dimitra Giannuli Memorial Award

-Based on the excellence of a paper written for any of the history courses offered at Morris, this award was established by colleagues, friends, family and alumni in memory of Dimitra Giannuli, associate professor of history.
+Based on the excellence of history coursework at Morris, this scholarship was established by colleagues, friends, family and alumni in memory of Dimitra Giannuli, associate professor of history.
 She served Morris from 1992 until her death in 2003.

 Gieske Academic Award